jholder090/Halie/README.md

 6. ```git branch -m master main```

 ## Start up and customize the application
-1. Update project name and description in `package.json`
+1. Update the project name and description in `package.json`.
-2. `npm install` to install all project dependencies
+2. Command `npm install` to install all project dependencies
-3. Create a .env fild in the root directory of the project and add required keys **IMPORTANT: You must have your own Stripe Publishable Key and Stripe Secret API Key for the application to render.
+3. Create a .env file in the root directory of the project and add required keys **IMPORTANT: You must have your own Stripe Publishable Key and Stripe Secret API Key for the application to render.
 Please visit stripe.com to procure your own keys. **
-4. Create two postgres databases (`MY_APP_NAME` should match the `name` parameter in `package.json`):
+4. Create two postgres databases ("YOUR_REPO_NAME_HERE" should match the `name` parameter in `package.json`):
 * These commands will create both your **development** and **test** databases

 ```
-createdb <YOUR APP NAME HERE FROM package.json>
+createdb "YOUR_REPO_NAME_HERE"
-createdb <YOUR APP NAME HERE FROM package.json>-test
+createdb "YOUR_REPO_NAME_HERE"-test
 ```
-5. ```npm run seed``` to seed starter data to your database.
+5. Command ```npm run seed``` to seed starter data to your database.
-6. ```npm run start:dev``` to start the server and get the application up and running.
+6. Type ```npm run start:dev``` to start the server and get the application up and running.
 7. ```npm run start:dev:seed``` will start the server and seed the database at the same time.

 <!-- ## Fork and Clone the Repository